ndrewtl/airspace-jekyll/_posts/2018-01-06-occurrence.md

 View(beluga.clean)
 ```

 __Now we can update our map by swapping the `beluga` object with the `beluga.clean` object to see what difference cleaning the coordinate data made.
 When cleaning coordinate data for your own analyses, you can include further tests, e.g. if you are doing a UK-scale analysis, you can check whether the points are actually in the UK.
-As usual with research, the decision about what to include or exclude is yours, and the `CleanCoordinates` function offers one way to inform your decision.__
+As usual with research, the decision about what to include or exclude is yours and the `CleanCoordinates` function offers one way to inform your decision.__

 ```r
 # Make a map of the clean GBIF occurrences